taneron/konfig/generator/konfig-integration-tests/README.md

 - each map to test under `tests/`
 - see `util.ts` for implementation of tests

+## To create a test

+1. Run ./bootstrap-test.js

 ## To run tests

 1. `cd` into `konfig-integration-tests`